Posted on March 22, 2015 in Uncategorized

 For example, whereas a driver who refuses a blood alcohol test would normally have their license revoked, if a commercial driver does the same, it is considered equivalent to an admission of guilt.
 Commercial drivers are also subject to lower BAC limits when driving, so they need to be especially careful when driving with any alcohol in their systems.

-As this article on DUI penalties explains, being convicted of drunk driving while in control of a commercial vehicle can also result in longer periods of license restriction.
-The biggest problem with this for many drivers is that it leaves them unable to dotheir job for the duration of the suspension period.
+Being convicted of drunk driving while in control of a commercial vehicle can also result in longer periods of license restriction.
+The biggest problem with this for many drivers is that it leaves them unable to do their job for the duration of the suspension period.
 This could even result in the loss of their employment altogether.